pkdindustries/soulshack/README.md

       --temperature float32        temperature for the completion (default 0.7) -e, --tls                        enable TLS for the IRC connection --tlsinsecure                skip TLS certificate verification
+      --tools                      enable tool use (default false)
-      --top_p float32              top P value for the completion (default 1) -v, --verbose                    enable verbose logging of sessions and configuration --version                    version for soulshack
+      --toolsdir                   directory to load tools from (default "examples/tools") --top_p float32              top P value for the completion (default 1) -v, --verbose                    enable verbose logging of sessions and configuration --version                    version for soulshack